Okinawa’s Local Culture and Ryukyu Heritage

 On the southeast coast of Yanbaru, which was recently designated as part of a Natural World Heritage Site, the small village of Higashi is a popular spot for outdoor activities and workcations.
 But as there are few restaurants and no convenience stores in this sparsely populated area, a team of local women created the Azalea and Hirugi Longevity Kitchen (*only in Japanese) to provide visitors with healthy bento meal boxes to pack on their excursions.
 Take a mangrove canoe tour with a wholesome “longevity lunch” on Uppama Beach, or go ziplining and camp overnight at Fukuchi River Seaside Park with a hearty “longevity dinner”.

-Discover traditional Ryukyu
+Discover traditional Ryukyu arts and crafts

 One of the most popular souvenirs from Okinawa is yachimun, which means “pottery” in the local dialect.
 This centuries-old craft of transforming clay made from Okinawan soil to create unique dishes for everyday use is a perennial source of pride among artisans, passed down from generation to generation.